-- Their strong emotions upset and confuse them, and they've learn to push them away rather than deal with them.
+- Their strong emotions upset and confuse them, and they've learned to push them away rather than deal with them.

 The idea of getting in touch with your feelings has a negative touchy-feely connotation, but it's hardly New Age fluff to have a basic awareness of what's going on in your own head.
 Like I said, emotions are an important part of our decision making, and if you're cut off from them you can't be as effective in social situations.
 You can also find yourself feeling upset all the time or being self-destructive, and not even know why.

 Here are some starter, do-at-home suggestions for getting more in touch with your feelings.
-If you'd like to dive into this further, more information is a Google search away.
 I'd caution that if you've gone through traumatic experiences and are suppressing your emotions as a coping mechanism it may be best to do this kind of work with a counselor at your side.
 Also be careful if you're prone to anxiety attacks that are triggered by noticing one of your bodily sensations, like your heart rate, has changed.

-- Get into the habit of asking yourself, "How am I feeling right now?"
+- Get into the habit of asking yourself, "What emotion am I experiencing right now?"
 Do this randomly throughout the day, and when you're vaguely emotionally charged up.
 Sometimes we'll be feeling a certain way, and won't even be aware of it until we check in with ourselves.